 The members of the battalion pitched ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 They were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

 At 12:45, Jim lived through the Japanese attack on Clark Field.
 The members of the company could do little more than take cover during the attack.
+The men hid in a dried out latrine.
+When the bombers were done and before the Zeros started strafing they ran across the road and hid behind stone horse fences for cover.
 After the attack, the tankers saw the carnage done by the attack.
 The Japanese had effectively destroyed the Army Air Corps.
-The tankers would spend the next four months attempting to slow the Japanese conquest of the Philippines.
+The members of Hq Company would spend the next four months attempting to keep the tanks supplied and repairing them on the frontlines.